vlang/v/README.md

 (As in the hint above, on Windows `make` means running `make.bat`, so make sure you use the `cmd.exe` terminal.)

 Now you can try `./v run examples/hello_world.v` (`v.exe` on Windows).

+* *Trouble?
+Please see the note above and link to [Installation Issues](https://github.com/vlang/v/discussions/categories/installation-issues) for help.*

 V is constantly being updated.
 To update V, simply run: